SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/email-template.md

 SuperOffice CRM is supplied with several standard templates that you can use immediately when you have installed the program.

 You can also create your own templates.
-You do this by entering template variables in the email templates (see [Template variables][2]) which then retrieve information from corresponding fields in SuperOffice CRM when you write an email using a template you have created.
+You do this by entering [template variables][2] in the email templates, which then retrieve information from corresponding fields in SuperOffice CRM when you write an email using a template you have created.

-Adding an email template involves following steps:
+## How to add an email template

-* You need to create the email template in Settings and maintenance.
-See [Add a document template][3].
+1. [Create the email template][4] in Settings and maintenance.
-* You need to make the email template available to the requisite user groups.
+1. Make the email template available to the requisite user groups.
 See [User group filtering][5].

-## What would you like to do now?

-* [Add an email template][4]

 <!-- Referenced links -->
 [2]: ../../document/template-variables.md
-[3]: add-template.md
 [4]: add-email-template.md
 [5]: organize/user-group-filtering.md